zeroc00I/TwitterToTelegram/README.md

 1 - Ignore pinned tweets in order to trully return last tweet

-2 - Do integration with existent telegram bot to allow insert automatically a twitter account to monitor
+2 - Do an integration with existents telegram bots to allow insert automatically a twitter account to monitor from telegram